frankbi322/Runnr/docs/schema.md

 session_token   | string    | not null, indexed, unique

 ## routes

+Ken: Use associations: A Route has_many waypoints.
+Waypoints should be a separate table with a coordinates column.
+This will make editing routes easier.

 column name | data type | details
 ------------|-----------|-----------------------
 id          | integer   | not null, primary key